Bas Dost: International career

 In August 2012, he was called up by new manager Louis van Gaal for a friendly match in the King Baudouin Stadium in Brussels against Belgium but did not feature.
 He returned to the squad in March 2015 after a spell of good form for Wolfsburg, being named in Guus Hiddink's squad for a European qualifier against Turkey, and a friendly against Spain.
 He made his debut in the first match on 28 March at the Amsterdam ArenA, replacing defensive midfielder Nigel de Jong after 63 minutes as the Netherlands equalised for a 1–1 draw.
 On 13 November, away to Wales at the Cardiff City Stadium, he headed his first international goal to open a 3–2 win.

 In April 2018 Dost announced his retirement from international football at the age of 28, saying that he had considered it for some time due to a lack of success with the national team.

 Personal life

-Dost is in a relationship with Annefleur de Leeuw, a Dutch cyclist who competes for Sporting.
+Dost is in a relationship with Annefleur de Leeuw, a Dutch cyclist who competed for Sporting.
 Their son was born in July 2018.